eHealthAfrica/aether/documentation/try/first-mapping.md

 Aether is a platform for building solutions that curate and exchange live information.
 Structured data is "pushed" to Aether via client API.
 The input data is combined with known schemas and _mapping functions_ resulting in the extraction of one or more _entity objects._

-Entities are standalone data documents that each contain a matadata "contract" or schema.
+Entities are standalone data documents that each contain a metadata "contract" or schema.
 The schema describes the structure of the data represented by the entity.
-The entities (document/schema bundles) are passed along to a queing mechanism and made available to downstream data consumers.
+The entities (document/schema bundles) are passed along to a queuing mechanism and made available to downstream data consumers.

 ![Highlevel Flow](/images/highlevel-flow.png)

-An example of this type of entity extraction is [normalizing](https://en.wikipedia.org/wiki/Database_normalization) an entry of data from a census form.
-There may be information about the physical location, some household information, the names, ages and sex of people living in the houshold etc.  Using a mapping that you build, Aether's entity extractor could generate 3 kinds of entities from this row of data:  Location, Household and Person.
-You also have the ability to give each entity a globally unique ID and link the entities together logically.

 In Aether speak, we call this process a **pipeline**.
 A pipeline consists of a path that data takes through Aether, and the transformations that it goes through along the way.
 Within a pipeline, we define one or more _data contracts_ that specify the format of the transformed data, along with rules that define how the input data is transformed to comply with those contracts.